 Step 2: Give each player a paper heart.
 Write their names on the heart.

-Step 3: Place a piece of tape on the back so the heart will stick on the cupid.
+Step 3: Place a piece of tape on the back so the heart will stick to the cupid.

 Step 4: Have all the children stand in a line one behind the other.